 Including easy loading.
 There’s no lip to get in the way.
 And when it rains you stay nice and dry because the rear door hinges from the top.
 You’ll also find discs up front, dual circuit brakes, two-speed wipers with electric washers and radial ply tyres.

-Which just leaves us to point out the comfort of the Corolla.
+Which just leaves us to point out the comfort of the Toyota Corolla van.
 It feels and performs every bit as good as a saloon, perhaps because it’s equipped like one.
 Making it ideal for pleasure trips as well as business trips.